Radioactive contamination: Airborne contamination

 Commonly a semiconductor radiation detection sensor is used that can also provide spectrographic information on the contamination being collected.

 A particular problem with airborne contamination monitors designed to detect alpha particles is that naturally occurring radon can be quite prevalent and may appear as contamination when low contamination levels are being sought.
 Modern instruments consequently have "radon compensation" to overcome this effect.

-See the article on Airborne particulate radioactivity monitoring for more information.

 Internal human contamination

 Radioactive contamination can enter the body through ingestion, inhalation, absorption, or injection.
 This will result in a committed dose.

 For this reason, it is important to use personal protective equipment when working with radioactive materials.
 Radioactive contamination may also be ingested as the result of eating contaminated plants and animals or drinking contaminated water or milk from exposed animals.
 Following a major contamination incident, all potential pathways of internal exposure should be considered.

 Successfully used on Harold McCluskey, chelation therapy and other treatments exist for internal radionuclide contamination.